6 Benefits of Clove Essential Oil for Health

 Major uses of Clove

-1. Mouth or Oral deodorant
+1. Mouthwash or Oral deodorant

-Hence it is a natural oral deodorant.
+Hence, it is a natural oral deodorant.
 It can be used instead of synthetic and expensive mouth deodorant in times of need.

 Further, its antiseptic nature kills any germs in the mouth after meals.
 This helps clean the mouth.

-So it is one of the condiments recommended to be chewed after a meal.
+So, it is one of the condiments recommended to be chewed after a meal.

 2. Dental analgesic